apache/ozone/hadoop-hdds/docs/content/security/SecuringTDE.md

 ### Setting up the Key Management Server

-To use TDE, clients must setup a Key Management Server and provide that URI to Ozone/HDFS.
+To use TDE, admin must setup a Key Management Server and provide that URI to Ozone/HDFS.
 Since Ozone and HDFS can use the same Key Management Server, this configuration can be provided via *hdfs-site.xml*.